-The business and housing and other elements of each site should be developed broadly in tandem in accordance with a phasing scheme to be agreed with the Council.
+The housing and other elements of each site should be developed broadly in tandem in accordance with a phasing scheme to be agreed with the Council.
 This is in order to guarantee the delivery of non-residential floorspace.
-Office development that generates significant numbers of trips must comply with the locational criteria in policy B1.5 a).
+Office development that generates significant numbers of trips must comply with the locational criteria in Policy B1.4 a).

-- 5.13 5.15 Planning Policy Guidance on Housing (PPG 3) recommends the promotion of mixed use developments on individual sites and over a wider area, as a means of accommodating new households and assisting urban regeneration.
+- Planning Policy Guidance note 3 Housing (PPG3) recommends the promotion of mixed use developments on individual sites and over a wider area, as a means of accommodating new households and assisting urban regeneration.
 It recommends that local authorities allocate such sites in their development plans and encourage mixed use development, by adopting a flexible approach to car parking and housing density.
-Section 4 on Transport refers to car parking while Section 6 on Housing contains detailed policies on housing density for the sites. - 5.14 5.16 There are many uses of land including some employment generating uses that can be located adjacent to housing areas without having a detrimental impact upon residential amenity.
+Chapter 4 on Transport refers to car parking while Chapter 6 on Housing contains a detailed policy on housing density. - There are many uses of land including some employment generating uses 5.16 that can be located adjacent to housing areas without having a detrimental impact upon residential amenity.
 Examples of this include smaller offices, creative industries and craft workshops.
-In appropriate locations mixed-use development can help to achieve PPG 3 objectives, stimulate economic investment, and create local jobs that reduce the need to travel.
-The wider range of uses referred to in this policy will only be allowed in line with other UDP policies, particularly those that relate to retail development (policies \$1.7 and S2.3).
-The mixed-use allocation also takes account of the distinctive characteristics of the sites and the regeneration opportunities they offer.
-Proposals for site M1 in Greenfield will be considered against policy NR2.2 Flooding and Flood Protection, as part of the site lies within a flood risk area.
-A major developed site in the Green Belt has been allocated in Greenfield, Saddleworth which also permits a mix of uses (see policy OE1.8 in the Open Environment section).
+In appropriate locations mixed-use development can help to achieve PPG3 objectives, stimulate economic investment, and create local jobs that reduce the need to travel.
+The mixeduse allocation also takes account of the distinctive characteristics of the sites and the regeneration opportunities they offer.
+Further details of the Council's objectives and requirements for each site can be found in Appendix A. The economics of mixed-use development can be complex and can change over time.
+The Council, therefore, recognises that there may be a need to apply the residential percentage figures in the policy with a degree of flexibility at the time development proposals are considered.
+The need for this flexibility, within the region of the percentage figure, will be assessed in the light of the economics of the development and the economic regenerative benefits of the overall mixed use scheme.
+Proposals for site M1 in Greenfield will be considered against Policy NR2.2 Flooding and Flood Protection, as part of the site lies within a flood risk area.
+A major developed site in the Green Belt has been allocated in Greenfield, Saddleworth which also permits a mix of uses (see Policy OE1.8 in the Open Environment Chapter).